henrik7264/PY_Actors/README.md

                              Timer(1000, action=self.auto_close_door, next_state=States.DOOR_CLOSED)))
 ```

 Two types of transitions exists.
-That is the Message transition
+That is the Message transition which is triggered by a Message event
-which is triggered by a Message that is published by an Actor, and the Timer transition
+published by an Actor, and the Timer transition that is triggered by a timer timeout.

-that is triggered by a timer timeout.
+The action part is simply a function or lambda expression that is executed as part handling the transition.

-The action part is simply a function or lambda expression that is executed.
+When the operation is complete the transition will set the new/next state of the state machine.
-When the operation is complete the transition will set the next state.
+Observe that both the action and next_state are optional.

 #### Observations related to State Machines